 Understand that if small children will be using the laser tag guns, they almost certainly will burn through batteries quickly.
 That’s because little ones are likely to press the trigger over and over, not caring what they hit.
 Older players are likely to aim more and press the trigger less, consuming less battery power.

-Durability is often a drawback with at-home laser tag sets.
+Durability is often a shortcoming of at-home laser tag sets.
 Many of the guns available for home use are constructed of cheap plastic with little weight to them.
 If a player bangs a gun into objects or drops it continually — which can happen in this type of game — the gun could malfunction.

 Young children aren’t exactly known for their care with toys, so don’t be surprised if your guns break occasionally.
 You could spend a bit extra to receive a gun made from stronger plastic.
 But even strong plastic won’t protect a gun that flies out of a running child’s hand and crashes into a tree.